shivammourya10/RAG_Model/DEPLOYMENT.md

-# 🚀 Production Deployment Guide for Render
+# 🚀 Production Deployment Guide for Render - FINAL VERSION

+## ✅ Status: READY FOR DEPLOYMENT
+**All critical issues resolved | Performance optimized | Configuration complete**

 ## Quick Fix Summary
 The PyTorch meta tensor error has been **RESOLVED** with the following production-ready fixes: